jfrog/SwampUp2023/JFTD101-Evolving-from-DevOps-to-DevSecOp/lab2-Shift-Left/README.md

 - Let’s do some initial configuration:
   - Navigate to Settings > Environment and create a new environment called frogbot
   - Navigate to Settings > Secrets and Variables > Actions and create the following 2 secrets:
-    - JF_URL - provide your instance url
+    - `JF_URL` - provide your instance url
-    - JF_ACCESS_TOKEN - provide an access token from your instance
+    - `JF_ACCESS_TOKEN` - provide an access token from your instance
-  - Navigate to Settings > Actions > General and scroll to the bottom of the page
+  - Navigate to `Settings > Actions > General` and scroll to the bottom of the page
-    - Make sure the checkbox Allow github to create and approve pull requests is selected
+    - Make sure the checkbox `Allow github to create and approve pull requests` is selected

 <br/>

 - Let’s create a PR with a change in dependency:
-  - Navigate to Code and open requirements.txt file in the project root
+  - Navigate to Code and open `requirements.txt` file in the project root
   - Click Edit on top right and change the version of the dependency PyYaml to 5.2
   - Click commit changes and select the 2nd option in the list ‘Create a new branch for this commit and start a pull request’
-  - Provide an appropriate branch name like ‘vuln-branch’ and click on Propose changes
+  - Provide an appropriate branch name like `vuln-branch` and click on Propose changes
-  - Then click on Create Pull request
+  - Then click on `Create Pull request`
-  - Wait a few seconds for some tasks/checks to be triggered until you get the message - “Frogbot Scan Pull Request / scan-pull-request (pull_request_target) Waiting”
+  - Wait a few seconds for some tasks/checks to be triggered until you get the message - `“Frogbot Scan Pull Request / scan-pull-request (pull_request_target) Waiting”`
-  - Click on Details next to the message
+  - Click on `Details` next to the message
-  - Then click on Review pending deployments
+  - Then click on `Review pending deployments`
-  - Select the checkbox next to frogbot and click on Approve and deploy
+  - Select the checkbox next to `frogbot` and click on Approve and deploy
   - The action workflow is triggered.
 Wait until the workflow is done
   - Once the workflow is completed, navigate to Pull requests and select the PR that was just created
   - Find and examine the scan result highlighting the vulnerability impacting PyYaml v5.2